Fractional ownership or leasing of a private jet is a big decision. We give you a comprehensive overview of factors that will guide your decision.

 Block charter offered some bulk-purchasing opportunities with fixed rates but generally didn’t guarantee availability.
 In other words, when you needed to fly, a plane might not be available, or at least a plane you were happy with.

-Jet cards offering fixed one-way rates and guaranteed availability didn’t come on the scene until around the turn of the century and didn’t propagate until after the Great Recession, when many private aviation users began looking for short-term solutions.
+Jet cards offering fixed one-way rates and guaranteed availability didn’t exist until around the turn of the century.
+They didn’t take off until after the Great Recession, when many private aviation users began seeking short-term solutions.

-Since that point, the number of jet card providers and programs more than doubled, so there are over 60 providers and more than 300 jet card programs.
+Since that point, the number of jet card providers and programs has more than doubled, with over 80 providers and more than 500 programs.
 Some have thousands of members.
 Others run by boutique brokers have a dozen or so.

-At the same time, you can count on two hands the number of fractional providers: Traqpak lists nine.
+At the same time, you can count the number of fractional providers on two hands: Traqpak listed nine in 2019.
 NetJets controls 64% of the market, followed by Directional’s Flexjet, Planesense (focused on the Pilatus PC-12 and now PC-24), Flight Options (also owned by Directional, although they are phasing it out), Airshare (which recently announced an expansion), Airsprint (in Canada), Nicholas Air, and Northern Jet Management.

-Still, fractional ownership remains a preferred solution for many private fliers and offers a wide variety of options, from turboprops and light jets to ultra-long-range aircraft from Bombardier and Gulfstream.
+Still, fractional ownership remains a preferred solution for many private fliers.
+It offers a wide variety of options, from turboprops and light jets to ultra-long-range aircraft from Bombardier and Gulfstream.

 To buy in, the standard minimum commitment is at least 50 hours of flight time per year and a contract term of at least three years, although five years is more typical.
 Some providers have options that can extend your contract for an additional five years, so up to 10 years.

-You then pay a monthly management fee and an hourly rate for actual flight hours, plus various additional fees that include fuel surcharges, enhanced catering, and certain airport charges and taxes.
+You then pay a monthly management fee, an hourly rate for actual flight hours, and various additional fees, including fuel surcharges, enhanced catering, and certain airport charges and taxes.

-You can also lease a fractional share of an aircraft if you want to avoid ownership.
+You can also lease a fractional share of an aircraft to avoid ownership.
 In that case, the acquisition costs and depreciation are built into your lease payments.

 Fractional providers typically use an annual occupied flight hours approach based on the following: 50 hours = 1/16th share; 100 hours = 1/8th share; 200 hours = 1/4th share; 400 hours = 1/2 share; 800 hours = Full share.

 However, there are variations.
-Airshare and Flexjet both offer fractional ownership and leases based on days, with the latter reserved for its Gulfstream G650 program.
+Airshare and Flexjet both offer fractional ownership and day-based leases, with the latter reserved for its Gulfstream G650 program.

 In addition to flying at least 50 hours per year (the minimum size of most fractional shares), Butler explains the key benefits of fractional ownership.